 In fact, it’s through these different non-pastoral roles that the work will get finished!
-The truth is that most of the work that will be acomplished by Christ in this earth will not be done by people who are ordained.
+The truth is that most of the work that will be accomplished by Christ in this earth will NOT be done by people who are ordained.
 Ordination has a place in God’s work, but sadly it has become a little overrated by this generation.
 Some are so obsessively focused on “clericalism,” the exaltation of the “ordained” clergy above all else (2 Thessalonians 2:4).

 We can’t only focus on the ordained ministry and dismiss the great value and work that lay people have done, are doing and will do in the closing work.
-The opportunity for women and other laypeople to witness for Christ are much more greater and vast than for those who are “ordained.”
+The opportunity for women and other laypeople to witness for Christ are much greater and more vast than for those who are “ordained.”

 The Adventist Movement of the 1840s was for the most part a movement of laypeople.
 There were a few “ordained” ministers, but most of the work was done by laymen and women.
-And when the latter rain falls in the closing scenes of the work, it will be laypeople who will be in the front lines in the finishing of the work.
+And when the latter rain falls in the closing scenes of God’s work, it will be laypeople who will be in the front lines in the finishing of the work.

 “In this closing work of the gospel there is a vast field to be occupied; and, more than ever before, the work is to enlist helpers from the common people.
 Both the youth and those older in years will be called from the field, from the vineyard, and from the workshop, and sent forth by the Master to give His message” (Publishing Ministry, 279).